architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 #.
 Emissions and Primary Energy due to mobility: run this tool located in CityEnergyAnalyst>cea>analysis>lca>mobility.py
 #.
 Associated costs due to building operation: run this tool located in CityEnergyAnalyst>cea>analysis>lca>operation_costs.py

-After finished, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.
+After the tools have finished running, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.

 Step 6.
 Create a new scenario
 ----------------------------

-After running steps 1 to 4, we should have enough information to analyze what might be good opportunities or strategies to improve the baseline scenario.
+After running steps 1 to 4, we have enough information to analyze what might be good opportunities or strategies to improve the baseline scenario.
 Follow the next steps:

 #.
 Copy and paste the baseline scenario and give it a new name. e.g., strategy-1